-Alison R. Marshall, Professor, Department of Religion, Brandon University, teaches Asian religion, and Chinese Canadian history at Brandon University.
+Alison R. Marshall, Professor, Department of Religion, Brandon University, teaches Asian religion, religious experience and Chinese Canadian history at Brandon University.
 She studied Mandarin Chinese at Middlebury College, at Taiwan’s Fujen University, and also for her doctorate which she earned from University of Toronto’s East Asian Studies department under the supervision of Dr. Julia Ching.
-Marshall was attracted to Asian studies through family connections—an uncle who ran an Asian import-export business in 1920s Montreal, and an aunt who worked for Toronto’s Chinese community.
+Married to Brian Mayes, and the mother of two sons, Marshall was attracted to Asian studies through family connections—an uncle who ran an Asian import-export business in 1920s Montreal, and an aunt who worked for Toronto’s Chinese community.

-During Marshall’s 15 years of research and through multiple externally funded projects at BU, she has trained, supervised and provided employment to 50 research assistants.
+During Marshall’s 17 years of research and through multiple national and international SSHRC, CCK, Heritage Canada, and other externally funded projects as principal investigator at BU, she has trained, supervised and provided employment to more than 50 research assistants.

-A former director of the Winnipeg Chinese Cultural and Community Centre (2009-2012), Marshall is co-program chair of the American Academy of Religion’s Religion and Migration Group.
-She is additionally co-program chair of the Canadian Society for the Study of Religion.
-Marshall sits on the Manitoba Health Privacy Commission and has authored municipal, provincial and federal reports on immigration, diversity and multiculturalism in Canada.
+A former director of the Winnipeg Chinese Cultural and Community Centre (2009-2012), Marshall is program co-chair of the American Academy of Religion’s Religion and Migration Group.